Pre-Requisites

 - List Reporter

-Playwright allows us to configure multiple reporters as well, Playwright reporters can be mentioned via command line while execution test, or we can set them in the global configuration file.
+Playwright allows us to configure multiple reporters as well, Playwright reporters can be mentioned via command line during the execution test, or we can set them in the global configuration file.

 Example of the global configuration file for Playwright Reporter: